itspb-ux/Codexa_AdminDashboard/README.md

-# SafeGuard — Supervisor Dashboard
+# SafeGuard — Admin Dashboard

 A real-time web-based Supervisor Dashboard for monitoring sanitation workers deployed in manholes and sewer systems.
 Built as part of the Smart Safety and Assistance System for Solapur Municipal Corporation (SMC).